tiwariprabhatpst/Societify/README.md

 - **Voting Platform:** Conduct and manage society-wide voting on important matters.
 - **Query Resolution:** Provide a platform for users to raise queries or concerns.
 - **Role-Based Access Control:** Control access to features based on user roles (admin, staff, member).

+## Installation

+To install Societify, simply clone this repository and follow the installation instructions provided in the `README` file in the project directory.

+## Usage

+Once installed, Societify can be accessed via any modern web browser.
+Users can log in using their credentials to access the various features and functionalities.

+## Contributing

+Contributions are welcome!
+If you would like to contribute to Societify, please fork this repository, make your changes, and submit a pull request detailing your proposed changes.